Shane Bowers (ice hockey)

-Shane Bowers (born July 30, 1999) is a Canadian professional ice hockey forward for the San Jose Barracuda in the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
-Bowers was drafted in the first round, 28th overall, of the 2017 NHL Entry Draft by the Ottawa Senators.
+Shane Bowers (born July 30, 1999) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the San Jose Barracuda in the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
+Bowers was drafted in the first round, 28th overall, of the 2017 NHL entry draft by the Ottawa Senators.
 He never played for the Senators, but he has previously played for the Colorado Avalanche and New Jersey Devils.

 Playing career

 Amateur

 Bowers, a Herring Cove native, first played in Halifax, Nova Scotia as a standout at the Bantam level for the Bubba Ray's Gulls before playing in the Nova Scotia Major Midget Hockey League with the Halifax McDonald's.

 In the 2014–15 season, Bowers was selected as the NSMMHL's MVP, registering most goals and points in both the regular and post-season.
 Bowers twice turned down opportunities to play in the Canadian Hockey League (CHL) for a major junior ice hockey team in his native Canada after he was selected in consecutive Quebec Major Junior Hockey League Entry Drafts by the Cape Breton Screaming Eagles and Saint John Sea Dogs.
 He opted to instead play in the United States, after he was selected 38th overall by the Waterloo Black Hawks in the 2015 United States Hockey League Futures Draft.

 Joining the Black Hawks for the 2015–16 season, Bowers showed his two-way potential in contributing with 15 goals and 33 points, leading all in 56 games, leading all Waterloo rookies to earn a selection to the All-Rookie Second Team.
 In returning for his second season with Waterloo in 2016–17, Bowers announced his intention on pursuing a collegiate career, committing to Boston University of the Hockey East.
 In playing on the Black Hawks' top line, Bowers improved his season totals finishing 10th in the league scoring in producing 22 goals, 29 assists for 51 points in 60 games.
 He earned the USHL Third All-Star Team honors, however Waterloo was unable to advance past the Western Conference finals in a 3–2 series defeat against the Sioux City Musketeers.